 Flashing lights and animations complement the sound of slots: In the same way that noises keep people playing online slots, the same is true for lights.
 Flashing colours reinforce the idea that a player is winning, even if this is not the case.
 Losses disguised as wins—or LDWs as they are commonly known in the gambling industry—are one of the main ways that operators try to get customers to spend even more money.

-Online slots also have an increasing number of paylines, theoretically giving customers more chance of coming out on top every time they press a button to spin the reels.
+Online slots such as those found at 918kiss also have an increasing number of paylines, theoretically giving customers more chance of coming out on top every time they press a button to spin the reels.
 But while more paylines might mean more wins by number, it does not necessarily mean more wins by cash.
 Again, online casinos base their slot machines on those found in a bricks and mortar casino.
 These sites are a riot of noise, flashing lights and activity, which helps to build excitement.